 Alps - Day 9 : Bread in a ditch

-In the morning it was clouded and Bram stayed in his bivy bag for a long time.
-Usually I turned on my phone exactly at 7:45 and as I couldn't switch its sound off Bram would wake up.
-Around 8:30 we would then be ready to leave.
-This time I had already packed and eaten when Bram woke up at 8:30.
+In the morning, it was clouded and Bram stayed in his bivy bag for a long time.
+Usually, I turned on my phone exactly at 7:45 and its sound would wake Bram would wake up.
+We would then be ready to leave around 8:30.
+Now I had already packed and eaten when Bram woke up at 8:30.
 To save some time he didn't have breakfast and quickly packed everything.

-Right away we started with the first mountain of the day.
-I had split the route description in 22 equal parts and we were now one day behind schedule.
-The main reason it wasn't more was because we made way less detours in the mountains (1-5% extra) compared to in the 10-15% in the flat, urban areas.
+We started with a mountain right away.
+I had split the route description into 22 equal parts, and we were now one day behind schedule.
+The main reason it wasn't more was that we made fewer detours in the mountains (1-5% extra) compared to the 10-15% in the flat, urban areas.

-After climbing for a while Bram felt pretty hungry, so we cycled to the side of the road to eat.
+After climbing for a while, Bram felt pretty hungry, so we cycled to the side of the road to eat.
 Bram took yesterday's bread and threw it on a concrete wall.
 The bread had such a thick crust that it could easily handle that.
 However, it landed, rolled for a while, and then disappeared.
 It had fallen in a mountain stream two meters lower.
-I was laughing really hard.
+I was laughing hard.
 Bram went down to fetch the bread while I quickly took out the camera.
-Unfortunately the batteries died.
-If we removed the thick crust the bread was still fine.
+Unfortunately, the batteries died.
+After removing the thick crust, the bread was still okay.

 A bit further we had a nice view over a glacier.
-Meanwhile I realized that I could use the batteries of my tail light to power the camera.
+Meanwhile, I realized that I could use the batteries of my tail light to power the camera.
 I screwed off the light cover.
 The batteries in there turned out to be empty as well.
-I also lost the screw, so now I don't have a tail light nor a working camera.
-It was raining the last hour of the climb.
-There were trains passing near the summit, with some open wagons for tourists.
+I also lost the screw, so now I didn't have a tail light or a working camera.
+It was raining during the last hour of the climb.
+Trains were passing near the summit, with some open wagons for tourists.
 Our friend Koen and his girlfriend were traveling by train through the Alps, but we didn't see them.

-On the summit we remembered we could also take pictures using our phones.
-So here is a picture of the top:
+On the summit, we remembered we could also take pictures using our phones.
+So here is a view of the top:

 On the Passo del Bernina

-A nice descent into Italy followed.
-Trains ran right through the next village and we had to be careful not to get stuck in the tracks.
+A pleasant descent into Italy followed.
+Trains ran right through the next village, and we had to be careful not to get stuck in the tracks.
 We reached another busy road where we bought lots of food at a Lidl.
-In a rare occasion we only managed to eat half of it.
-We fitted righ in with the homeless people having lunch in the parking lot.
+Somehow we managed to eat only half of it.
+We fitted right in with the homeless people in the parking lot.

 We bought way too much food at the Lidl

-There followed another mountain, this one looked more like a French col. It went up in hairpin turns instead of straight over some mountain plain.
-We overtook a woman on cycling vacation, she had panniers and a trailer.
+There followed another mountain.
+This one looked more like a French col. It went up in hairpin turns instead of straight over some mountain plain.
+We overtook a woman on a cycling vacation who had panniers and a trailer.
 With so much luggage climbing any mountain was an achievement.
 The mountain we were climbing was called 'Passo D'Aprica'.

-The last part of the climb involved a lot of tunnels.
-Most where short but there was one long one.
-We rode into a black hole, suddenly there was only gray fog around us.
+The last part of the climb involved many tunnels.
+Most were short, but there was one long one.
+We rode into a black hole.
+Suddenly there was only gray fog around us.
 We switched our lights on and it was hard to keep our balance without seeing much.
 Before us we only saw darkness and a weak reflection of the asphalt.
-Because we were going up hill we weren't cycling fast and our headlights gave almost no light.
-It was all very spooky and something we have only experienced during cycling vacation.
+Because we were going uphill we weren't cycling fast and our headlights gave almost no light.
+It was all very spooky and something we had only experienced during cycling vacation.
 After a while we turned around.
 We saw a diffuse semi-circle where we had entered.
 A car came up, we started ringing our bells as much as possible hoping the people inside would hear us.
 Luckily that worked.
-By the time we reached the top it was twilight.
+By the time we reached the top it was almost dark.
 We quickly put on warm clothes and took a picture.

 Fogg on the Gavia pass.